 Here’s a selection of the best places to stay in Australia with pets:

-Best Friend Holiday Retreat is a dog-friendly camping and caravan site, with fenced plots and lots of dog-friendly activities nearby.
+Best Friend Holiday Retreat is a dog-friendly camping and caravan site with fenced plots and many dog-friendly activities nearby.

 Hawley House is a paradise for animal lovers, and with the agreement, you can bring more or less any animal with you on your trip to this secluded location.